1940 Half Dollar Value (2026 Guide): Errors List, ā€œSā€ & No Mint Mark Worth

 3. Die Cracks and Lamination Errors

-4. Repunched Mintmarks Errors (RPM)
+4. Repunched Mintmark Errors (RPM)

 Where To Sell Your 1940 Half Dollar?

-The 1940 half dollar offers multiple selling venues depending on your coin’s condition and timeline.
-Local coin dealers provide immediate transactions and expert authentication, while online auction platforms like eBay reach broader collector audiences willing to pay premium prices for exceptional specimens.
+Local coin dealers provide immediate transactions and expert authentication.
+Online auction platforms like eBay reach broader collector audiences willing to pay premium prices for exceptional specimens.
+For top-grade coins, major auction houses like Heritage Auctions and Stack’s Bowers Galleries regularly achieve the highest realized prices.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)